cmdPrompt2002/cs-comps/plan.md

 Multithreading - what it is and how to do it.

 Learn more about build system - how to convert our source code files into a standalone program that's executable from terminal.
+We will use a makefile for this.

 # A description of your project's architecture.
 This could be just a diagram of your expected code organization, but it could also include things like the setup of a target server, the data you're going to need for testing, a build system (e.g., Makefile or something similar), etc.